Habitat For Humanity Metro Maryland – Randolph Road Project

 The entire project will comprise of 168 affordable rental apartments, 24 ownership condominiums, and 3 single family ownership homes on the formerly blighted 6.2 acre site.
 The site was donated by Montgomery County, and is adjacent to bus lines, rapid transit, and numerous shopping facilities and grocery stores.
 The Randolph Road Project serves as an example of smart growth, transforming blighted property into a thriving, walkable, inclusive community.

-Construction of the housing will create 25 construction jobs with 20% of contracts going to majority-minority contractors.
+Construction of the housing will create 25 construction jobs.
 The project also includes an on-site daycare facility.

 MAP